-Our stoves must be fitted by a HETAS/METAC Qaulified Installer.
-Only Burn Recommended Fuels with this Stove
+THIS APPLIANCE IS SUITABLE FOR WOOD BURNING ONLY Our wood burning stoves must be fitted by a HETAS/METAC Qaulified Installer.

 THE HEATING SPECIALISTS "EVERY HOME DESERVES A HENLEY"

 Congratulations on the purchase of your New Henley Stove!
 With the proper care & attention your Henley stove will give you a lifetime of heat & comfort.
 This manual contains instructions on how to install and maintain your Henley Stove.
 For both your comfort & safety please take the time to read instructions carefully.